skip to content

 Control and destruction orders

-Before a control or destruction order can be issued the council must give at least seven days written notice inviting the owner and all those responsible for the dog to explain why an order should not be made [s 52].
-If an order is made, the council can give written directions on how orders are to be complied with [s 53].
+Before a control or destruction order can be issued, the local council or the Dog and Cat Management Board (as the case may be) must give at least 7 days written notice inviting the owner and all those responsible for the dog to explain why an order should not be made [s 52].
+If an order is made, the council can give written directions on how the order is to be complied with [s 53].

-Breaching an order is an offence unless the owner can prove that she or he was unaware the order had been made [s 55].
-An authorised council officer may also seize, detain and destroy a dog, because orders have been contravened or to give effect to orders, see Seizure and destruction of dogs.
+Breaching an order is an offence unless the owner can prove that they were unaware the order was in force [s 55].
+An authorised council officer may also seize, detain and destroy a dog where orders have been contravened or to give effect to orders - see Seizure and destruction of dogs.

 Destruction Order

-The local council may make a Destruction Order if satisfied that the dog is unduly dangerous and the dog has attacked, harassed or chased a person or an animal or bird owned by a person in circumstances that would constitute an offence [see Dog and Cat Management Act 1995 (SA) s 51(a)].
-See also, Dog attacks.
+The local council or the Board may make a Destruction Order if satisfied that the dog is unduly dangerous and the dog has attacked, harassed or chased a person, or an animal or bird owned by a person, in circumstances that would constitute an offence [see Dog and Cat Management Act 1995 (SA) s 51(a)].
+See also Dog attacks.

-This order requires that the dog be destroyed within a specified period (not less than one month after the order takes effect), and that until destroyed the dog be kept or detained at a place specified in the order or approved by the council [s 50(2)].
+A Destruction Order requires that the dog be destroyed within a specified period (not less than 1 month after the order takes effect), and that until destroyed the dog be kept or detained at a specified place [s 50(2)].

-An application can also be made pursuant to section 59 of the Dog and Cat Management Act 1995 (SA).
+A court application for a Destruction Order can also be made pursuant to s 59 of the Dog and Cat Management Act 1995 (SA).
 Applications are governed by Chapter 3 Part 2 Division 2 of the Uniform Special Statutory Rules 2022 (SA).

 Control (Dangerous Dog) Order

-The local council may make a Control (Dangerous Dog) Order if satisfied that the dog is dangerous and the dog has attacked, harassed or chased a person, animal or bird, or is likely to do so, in circumstances that would constitute an offence (or is subject to an order of another jurisdiction that corresponds to a Control (Dangerous Dog) Order) [see Dog and Cat Management Act 1995 (SA) s 51(b)].
+The local council or the Board may make a Control (Dangerous Dog) Order if satisfied that the dog is dangerous and the dog has attacked, harassed or chased a person, animal or bird, or is likely to do so, in circumstances that would constitute an offence [Dog and Cat Management Act 1995 (SA) s 51(b)].
+An order may also be made if the dog is subject to an order of another jurisdiction that corresponds to a Control (Dangerous Dog) Order.

 • be desexed within a specified period (if not already)